MRWilliamsGit/SimpleClick/README.md

 #### Step 1: Clone this repo to the development environment of your choice.

-Note: if further down the line you receive a "_pickle.UnpicklingError: invalid load key, 'v'." error, that means you do not have git lfs configured properly.
+Note: If you later receive an error with the note: "_pickle.UnpicklingError: invalid load key, 'v'.", this means that you do not have git lfs configured properly.
 Install it, and pull the repo again with lfs.

 ```
 git lfs pull